ronaldolucindo/holiday-houses/README.md

 # Holiday Houses

-Simple React application built to apply knowledge in concepts like Redux and Saga.
+Simple React application that searchs for holiday accommodations, built to apply knowledge in concepts like React, Redux and Saga.

 ## Stack